odkr/pandoc-zotxt.lua/README.md

 of course.
 Moreover, you have to set your citation key format to:
 "[auth:lower][year][shorttitle3_3]".

-To run the Better BibTeX test, say:
+To run the Better BibTeX tests, say:

 ```
     make test-better-bibtex